SoumyaK23/Udacity/README.md

-# Udacity-
+# Web development

-Moving Udacity projects here
+Demonstrate HTML, CSS and Javascript skills in two projects completed as part of Udacity.